 Revocable License: A parking coupon is a revocable license.
 The license is subject to revocation if the user of the coupon engages in unruly or inconsiderate behavior at a Bears home game, or otherwise violates parking, stadium policies or the Bears Fan Code of Conduct.
 SP+ reserves the right to impose at any time rules relating to the conduct of patrons at the facilities they manage.

-Tailgating: Tailgating is allowed on all surface lots of the Museum Campus, the upper level of the Waldron Deck and the Southwest Parking Facilities (McCormick Place 31st Street Lot B only).
-Party set-ups and grills that exceed the one designated parking space are prohibited.
+Tailgating: Tailgating is allowed on all surface lots of the Museum Campus, the upper level of the Waldron Deck and the Southwest Parking Facilities (McCormick Place 31st St. Lot B, D and E only).
+Tailgating during the games or after night games is prohibited in the Museum Campus Lots.
+Tailgating after any games (day or night) is prohibited in the McCormick Place Lots B, D and E. Party set-ups and grills that exceed the one designated parking space are prohibited.
 Tailgate set-ups cannot block vehicles entering or exiting the parking lots; set-ups in violation will be removed.
 Open containers of alcohol are not permitted outside of the parking lots, on the surrounding parklands or on the shuttles.
 Chicago Police Officers will issue citations for violators.
-Tailgating during the games or after night games (including McCormick Place 31st St. Lot B) and consuming alcohol in the "Family Friendly" No Alcohol lots are all prohibited.
+Consuming alcohol in the "Family Friendly" No Alcohol lots are also prohibited.

 Security: For assistance, security teams are located near the parking lots' cashier booths or the top and bottom of the ramp in the Waldron Deck.
 Fans can also text the issue and location to 815-880-1920 (available three hours pregame to one hour postgame), call the security hotline 312-235-7999 or SP+ at 312-235-7724.